 With the success of New Mutants, Marvel decided to have Liefeld take the team in a new direction: X-Force.
 Upon its release, 1 million copies of the first issue were sold.
 Liefeld became famous.
 The characters were cool and the stories were more action packed than the other X-Titles; the goal of X-Force was to seek out and attack the super-villains instead of waiting for them.
 Liefeld co-wrote and penciled the first twelve issues.

 In 1992, Liefeld decided to leave Marvel and form Image Comics along with some fellow artists (Jim Lee, Todd Mcfarlane, Erik Larsen, Jim Valentino, Whilce Portacio and Marc Silvestri).
-He founded Extreme Studios and created high selling books such as Youngblood, Brigade, and Prophet among others.
+He founded Extreme Studios and created high selling books such as Youngblood, Brigade, and Prophet among others at the time.

 During this period he earned some detractors and negativity, including charges that he exhibited characteristics of someone whose only exposure to drawing came in the form of other comics.
 On a more practical business level, some titles arrived late or never shipped at all, angering dealers and alienating readers.
 Nevertheless, he continued to create titles that managed to attract fans.
 While at Image, Extreme Studios provided a spotlight for several young upcoming artists like Jeff Matsuda (Newmen), Stephen Platt (Prophet), Marat Mychaels (Brigade), as well as a strong lineup of inkers such as Danny Miki, Jon Sibal, Norm Rapmund, and Marlo Alquiza.